skip to Main Content

 Appointments may no longer be appropriate

 You may also need to update your estate plan if some appointments no longer make sense after your move.
 When you drafted your original estate planning documents, you probably appointed certain family members or friends for important roles in your estate plan.
-For example, you may have named a trustee, an executor of a will or an agent in a durable power of attorney.
+For example, you may have named a trustee, an executor of a will, or an agent in a durable power of attorney.

-Sometimes, location is a valid consideration when you chose one person over another for an appointment, but after your move these appointments may not be as appropriate as they once were.
+Sometimes, location is a valid consideration when you choose one person over another for an appointment, but after your move, these appointments may not be as appropriate as they once were.
 For instance, your agent in a financial power of attorney may no longer live close enough to you or your assets to provide help when help is needed.
 If any person selected to fill a role in your estate plan is no longer the best choice for that position, it may be time to choose someone else.

 Relocating can offer changes to more than just the scenery.
 It can be filled with opportunities for new experiences and adventures.
 It can also be a step closer to some of your long-term goals.
 Just remember that moving toward housing goals should not move you away from your estate planning goals.
-You put the time and effort in to create your original estate plan.
+You put the time and effort into creating your original estate plan.
 When you move, consider having your plan reviewed and revised as soon as possible to make sure it reflects all of the exciting changes that have occurred.

 0 0 votes